Back to School Brilliance: Summer Break to Classroom Tips for Educators

 4. Resolving Conflicts Effectively

-5. Back to School Tip #5 Use Technology Wisely
+5. Back to School Tip #5 Integrate Technology and AI wisely

 3. Encouraging Critical Thinking and Problem-Solving